8go/matrix-eno-bot/README.md

-TODO: This bot is not ready yet.
-Please come back in 1-2 weeks!
-Thank you!
+TODO: This bot is ready and complete.
+It is running for me for months without problems.
+However, this README.md file has not yet been updated.
+Please come back in 1-2 weeks to get the updated documentation in this README.md.
+Thanks.
+Meanwhile, enjoy the software.

 ![matrix-eno-bot icon](eno/logos/eno-logo.svg)